wdswihart/nba-eda/README.md

 ## License

-Copyright (C) 2017  William Swihart, Brent Phillips, Eric ?
+Copyright (C) 2017  William Swihart, Nick Phillips

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in